German union calls strike at Germanwings starting Monday | DW | 27.12.2019

 Spokesman Nicoley Baublies said UFO would target the German carrier's subsidiary rather than disrupting Lufthansa in full-scale industrial action.

-Union deputy chairman Daniel Flohr accused Lufthansa of failing to offer cabin crew clear perspectives under its plan to merge Germanwing's 30 some aircraft into its major subsidiary Eurowings.
+Union deputy chairman Daniel Flohr accused Lufthansa of failing to offer cabin crew clear perspectives under its plan to merge Germanwing's 30 some aircraft and 1,400 employees into flight operations of its major subsidiary Eurowings.

 Prior to UFO's strike call on Friday, Lufthansa management has said: "This is not the way to settle the conflict" and said it anticipated scheduled arbitration in January.